keycloak/keycloak-containers/server/README.md

 This image extends the [`jboss/base-jdk`](https://github.com/JBoss-Dockerfiles/base-jdk) image which adds the OpenJDK distribution on top of the [`jboss/base`](https://github.com/JBoss-Dockerfiles/base) image.
 Please refer to the README.md for selected images for more info.

+## Building image with Keycloak from different sources

+### Building Keycloak from GitHub repository

+It is possible to build Keycloak from a GitHub repository instead of downloading the official release.
+To do this set the `GITHUB_REPO` build argument to the GitHub repository name and optionally set the `GITHUB_BRANCH` build argument to the branch to build.
+For example:

+    docker build --build-arg GIT_REPO=keycloak/keycloak --build-arg GIT_BRANCH=master .

+This will clone the repository then build Keycloak from source.
+If you don't include GIT_BRANCH it will use the `master` branch.

+#### Download Keycloak from an alternative location

+It is possible to download the Keycloak distribution from an alternative location.
+This can for example be useful if you want to build a Docker image from Keycloak built locally.
+For example:

+    docker build --build-arg KEYCLOAK_DIST=http://172.17.0.1:8000/keycloak-4.1.0.Final-SNAPSHOT.tar.gz .

+For Keycloak built locally you need to first build the distribution then serve it with a web browser.
+For example use SimpleHTTPServer:

+    cd $KEYCLOAK_CHECKOUT/distribution/server-dist/target
+    python -m SimpleHTTPServer 8000